Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Temperature and ionization structure in the nebular phase

 \section{Temperature and ionization structure in the nebular phase}

-While the evolution of temperature and ionisation structure of KNe in the nebular phase has been studied before \citep[e.g.][]{Hotokezaka.etal:21,Pognan.etal:22a,Pognan.etal:23}, it remains useful to explicitly examine these quantities in order to better understand the emergent spectra.
+While the evolution of temperature and ionisation structure of KNe in the nebular phase has been studied before, it remains useful to explicitly examine these quantities in order to better understand the emergent spectra.
 The models evolve in qualitatively similar manners, and so we present here the evolution of the $f_{\rm{dyn}} = 0.05$ model in Fig. \ref{fig:thermo_evolution}, while the others may be viewed in the supplementary data repository.

-Looking first at the left-hand panels of Fig. \ref{fig:thermo_evolution}, we see how the temperatures of the 5 radial zones evolve, broadly following the predicted increase with time \citep[e.g.][]{Hotokezaka.etal:20}.
-We see a flattening and even a turn-around for the outer layers, corresponding to time-dependent effects in the temperature equation \citep[][]{Pognan.etal:22a}, with the lowest density, outermost layers being the most affected.
-This leads to a temperature structure inversion, where the innermost layer eventually becomes the hottest, though the time at which this inversion is density dependent and varies by ejecta mass; greater densities lead to time-dependent effects becoming significant at later times.
+Looking first at the left-hand panels of Fig. \ref{fig:thermo_evolution}, we see how the temperatures of the 5 radial zones evolve.
+The layers initially cool until about 15\,d, which is contrary to previous NLTE predictions \citep[e.g.][]{Hotokezaka.etal:21,Pognan.etal:22a}.

-Another interesting deviation from prior NLTE predictions is the initial cooling of some layers between 10 to 20 days.
 This likely arises from the radioactive power calculated by the nuclear network used for these particular models, as we see in Fig. \ref{fig:dep_compare} that the energy deposition has a steeper slope around these epochs.
-The reduced energy deposition impacts the heating rate per volume, which then scales more steeply with time than the line cooling rate per volume ($c_{\rm{line}} \propto t^{-6}$) \citep[][]{Hotokezaka.etal:21,Pognan.etal:22a}, therefore leading to ejecta cooling.
+The reduced energy deposition impacts the heating rate per volume, which then scales more steeply with time than the line cooling rate per volume ($c_{\rm{line}} \propto t^{-6}$), therefore leading to ejecta cooling.